t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Many IoT devices such as sensors, data collectors, actuators, controllers, etc. have very limited hardware resources and cannot rely solely on their limited resources to meet all their computing and/or storage needs.
 They require reliable, uninterrupted services to augment their capabilities in order to fulfill their application tasks.
 This is hard and partly impossible to achieve with cloud services for systems such as vehicles, drones, or oil rigs that have intermittent network connectivity.
-Example of related challenges include support for IoT device and edge computing node mobility, as well as software instance migration.
+Example of related challenges include support for IoT device and Edge computing node mobility, as well as software instance migration.

 ## Privacy and Security